 When choosing your baits, try plastics or live bait for beginner fishing trips.
 Buying a few packs of soft plastics, weights, and hooks is affordable for almost anyone and is also a tried and true method for catching multiple species of fish.
 If you are going the live bait route it involves a bit more planning and preparation, but often results in more action even under adverse conditions.
 No matter which one you choose we recommend only buying enough tackle to fit in a small tackle box or bag to start off with.
 Keeping the choices simple in the beginning stages of your angling journey is typically the right way to go.

 One thing often forgotten when heading out for a day on the lake.
 You want to make sure you have fun.
 The cliché saying is "Well if we caught them every time, it would be called 'catching', not fishing".
-This means catching fish is not always guaranteed and dont let that make you not want to fish again.
-Its not always about catching fish anyway and if you don't catch a fish the first time, dont let is discourage you.
+This means catching fish is not always guaranteed and don't let that make you not want to fish again.
+Its not always about catching fish anyway and if you don't catch a fish the first time, don't let it discourage you.
 Keep on trying and enjoy the quest to help you really appreciate when you finally get that bite and reel in something.
-Some of the best times some of us here at AFTCO have ever had on the water dont include memories of fish catches but are memories of comradery, or the fun a child had their first time.
+Some of the best times for the crew at AFTCO on the water are memories made with friends or as a child.

 Start 'em Young